Volleyball POTW - Enquirer Democrat

 Volleyball POTW

-Lexi Egelhoff was selected as the volleyball player of the week presented by Glenn Insurance for the Springfield Lutheran and Greenville matches.
+Sydney Bowman was selected as the volleyball player of the week presented by Glenn Insurance for the Rochester and Pana matches, as well as the Carlinville Invitational.

-Lexi is the daughter of Kenny and Lori Egelhoff.
-She is a senior middle blocker for the Lady Cavaliers and is a two-year varsity starter.
+Sydney is the daughter of Tim and Lisa Bowman.
+She is a junior defensive specialist for the Lady Cavaliers, and this is her first year starting for the varsity team.

-Lexi is a force to be reckoned with at the net.
-At 5’9”, many opponents underestimate her jumping ability, until she continuously blocks them, and hits around their block.
-She leads the team in stuff blocks and is second on the team in kills.
-She has so many different hitting shots in her repertoire that makes her so valuable in the offense.
-She can pound one, tip another, and roll shot into a hole.
-She sees the opponent’s court well and uses it to her advantage.
-She runs great routes to pull blockers, which allows her teammates to get the kill as well.
-Her serve is also utilized for the team’s scoring.
-She has a tough serve to pass.
-She is a vocal leader on the court, and leads her teammates by example.
+Sydney is a defensive force on the court.
+She is an amazing communicator, and has taken on the roll of talking to the front court, letting them know where to hit the ball, how many blockers are up, and what is open.
+She reads the opponents’ hitters very well, and can pick up a tip over the block, dig a hitter at her power angle, run through the middle of the court, and track a ball off of the block.
+Sydney has a great swing out of the backcourt, and can set our pin hitters when we are out of system.
+She leads the team in serve percentage.

+Sydney’s stats for this week’s matches are service points, 7; assists, 2; and digs, 36.